 How Axes Approaches TMJ Treatment in The Gate District, St. Louis, MO

-At Axes Physical Therapy, we offer a holistic and customized approach to treating Temporomandibular Joint Dysfunction (TMD) and TMJ disorders.
+Axes Physical Therapy takes a comprehensive, individualized approach to treating Temporomandibular Joint Dysfunction (TMD) and TMJ disorders.
 Our TMJ treatments in The Gate District, St. Louis, MO aim to relieve jaw pain by targeting the underlying causes unique to each patient, ensuring that every aspect of care contributes to lasting relief and improved function.

 Core Components of TMD Treatment in The Gate District, St. Louis, MO

 Our TMD treatment plans in The Gate District, St. Louis, MO often include a blend of therapeutic techniques and exercises tailored to each patient’s specific needs.
-The treatment plan can include:
+These may include:

 - Manual Therapy: Specialized hands-on techniques to reduce tension and improve joint mobility, easing pain and stiffness in the jaw.